Commercial Auto Insurance for South Carolina Businesses

 Commercial Auto Programs for Contractors, Fleets, and Small Businesses Across the Lowcountry

-Commercial auto needs vary significantly by business type.
-A single-truck plumber in Goose Creek has different coverage needs than a landscaping company in Summerville with a crew of six vehicles, or a delivery business operating throughout Berkeley County and the Charleston metro.
+Commercial auto needs vary by business.
+A single-truck plumber in Goose Creek has different needs than a six-vehicle landscaping crew in Summerville or a delivery business across Berkeley County.

-We have been building commercial insurance programs for Lowcountry businesses since 2013.
-Let us put the right commercial auto structure in place for yours.
+We've built commercial programs for Lowcountry businesses since 2013.
+Let us find the right auto structure for yours.

 Commercial Auto Insurance FAQs

-Personal auto policies are generally designed for personal, non-commercial use.
-Regular business use, including making deliveries, transporting clients, or driving , may not be covered under a personal policy.
-If a claim arises from a business-use incident, your personal carrier may dispute coverage.
-A commercial auto policy or a business use endorsement is designed to address this exposure.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+Generally, no. Personal auto policies are designed for personal use.
+Regular business use — deliveries, client visits, hauling — may not be covered.
+If a claim arises from business use, your personal carrier may dispute it.
+A commercial auto policy is designed to address this gap.
+Terms and exclusions vary by carrier.

-The threshold generally depends on how the vehicle is used, who owns it, and how it is registered.
-Vehicles titled in a business name, vehicles used primarily for commercial purposes, and vehicles carrying business equipment or passengers for compensation typically require a commercial auto policy.
-We help business owners in Goose Creek and the Lowcountry determine the right structure for their specific situation.
+It depends on how the vehicle is used, who owns it, and how it's registered.
+Vehicles titled to a business, used primarily for commercial purposes, or carrying equipment or passengers for pay generally need commercial auto.
+We help Goose Creek business owners find the right structure.

-Hired and non-owned auto coverage is designed to help extend your commercial auto liability to vehicles your business uses but does not own, including employee personal vehicles used for work errands and rented vehicles.
-If your employees ever use their own cars for business purposes, this coverage is worth discussing with your agent.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+It extends your commercial auto liability to vehicles you use but don't own — like employee personal cars used for work or rental vehicles.
+If employees ever drive their own cars for business, this coverage is worth discussing.
+Terms and exclusions vary by carrier.

-Commercial auto premiums are based on several factors including vehicle type and value, the primary use of each vehicle, driver records and experience, annual mileage, garaging location, and coverage limits selected.
-Businesses operating in higher-traffic areas of the Charleston metro may see different rating than those operating primarily in rural Berkeley County.
-We shop your fleet profile across multiple carriers to find competitive options.
+Premiums are based on vehicle type and value, primary use, driver records, mileage, garage location, and coverage limits.
+Higher-traffic areas may rate differently than rural Berkeley County.
+We shop your fleet across multiple carriers for competitive pricing.

 Yes.
-Most commercial auto policies allow you to list employees as covered drivers.
-Carriers will typically review motor vehicle records for all listed drivers when underwriting the policy.
-Driver history significantly affects your premium, and some carriers have guidelines around certain violation types.
-We help employers structure their driver list accurately to avoid coverage disputes at claim time.
+Most policies let you list employees as covered drivers.
+Carriers review driving records during underwriting.
+Driver history affects your premium, and some carriers have rules about certain violations.
+We help structure your driver list to avoid claim disputes.

-Mobile businesses including food trucks, mobile service units, and similar vehicles often require a commercial auto policy that addresses both the vehicle liability and the specialized equipment or build-out on the vehicle.
-Standard commercial auto policies may not automatically address all exposures for specialty vehicles.
-We work with carriers familiar with mobile business operations throughout the Lowcountry.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+Food trucks and mobile units often need coverage for both vehicle liability and the specialized build-out or equipment.
+Standard commercial auto may not cover all exposures on specialty vehicles.
+We work with carriers who understand mobile operations.
+Terms and exclusions vary by carrier.

-Most commercial auto policies are designed to provide coverage throughout the United States and sometimes Canada, but it is important to verify that your policy meets the minimum requirements of any state where your vehicles operate regularly.
-Businesses that routinely operate across state lines should discuss their routing with their agent.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+Most commercial auto policies cover you across the U.S. and sometimes Canada.
+But verify your policy meets minimum requirements in every state where your vehicles regularly operate.
+Businesses that cross state lines should discuss routing with their agent.
+Terms and exclusions vary by carrier.

 Get Your Commercial Auto Quote Today